Automation

 Condition mode triggers backups when specific conditions are met, instead of relying only on fixed intervals.

-Typical example:
+Typical examples:

 - auto backup after game exit